 Because hypoxia can lead to serious and permanent birth injuries, medical professionals should always be watchful for the signs of lack of adequate oxygen to the baby.
 This includes watching for the signs before, during, and after the child is born.

-Three common signs of hypoxia include:
+Other common signs of hypoxia (or lack of oxygen) in the baby include:

 - A lack of fetal movement